-Global Studies and Social Impact (B.A., B.S.)
+Global Studies and Social Impact, B.A., B.S.

-Why Study Global Studies and Social Impact?
+Why Pursue Global Studies and Social Impact at Grand Valley?

 - Cultural, religious, or gender identities and expressions